livuni/CSL_UoL/README.txt

     5. Select the Harvard – University of Liverpool one as default
     6. Install the Zotero word processor add-in
     7. Start using (per manuals on Zotero website)

+To install .CSL file into Papers 3, simple drag and drop into Papers application.